Jakob-Eichberger/TrainDatabase/README.md

 ### Vehicle control window

-In the control window the speed, direction of travel and functions of a vehicle can be controlled.
+In the control window the speed, direction of travel, and functions of a vehicle can be controlled.

 ![image](https://user-images.githubusercontent.com/53713395/130352398-85260549-59de-4edd-8550-6c56cf23b666.png)